prescottprue/generator-react-firebase/generators/app/templates/_README.md

 If you would like to deploy to different Firebase instances for different branches (i.e. `prod`), change `ci` settings within `.firebaserc`.

-For more options on CI settings checkout the [firebase-ci docs](https://github.com/prescottprue/firebase-ci)<% } %><% if (!includeTravis) { %>1.
+For more options on CI settings checkout the [firebase-ci docs](https://github.com/prescottprue/firebase-ci)<% } %><% if (!includeCI) { %>1.
 Login: `firebase login:ci` to generate an authentication token (will be used to give your CI environment rights to deploy on your behalf)
 1. Set `FIREBASE_TOKEN` environment variable within your CI environment
 1. Create a build script that does the following:
   1. Create a config file by calling `npm run create-config`